 Small Water Systems Services, L.L.C.
 (SWSS) is pleased to present the Kenwood Water District's annual water quality report.
 This report is a requirement of all water systems and will be updated and distributed annually.
-This report includes information about our operations, the quality of your drinking water in 2020, and some useful information on water conservation; please save it as a reference.
+This report includes information about our operations, the quality of your drinking water in 2021, and some useful information on water conservation; please save it as a reference.
 Each year, the new report will highlight any changes in our water system and update you with the most recent information about your drinking water.
+For additional information about your water, please contact Jay Reynolds at (978) 957-0371 or SWSS at 978-486-1008.